 And if you don’t want to overload on sport and want to get out and about, you don’t have to wander far to take in some Ohio’s natural beauty, either.
 The Cuyahoga National Park is just a 25-minute drive from downtown, while the stunning Hocking Hills State Park is just three hours from Cleveland or less than an hour from Columbus.

 So before the rest of America (and in fact, the world) wakes up to Cleveland, perhaps consider a quick jaunt through Ohio to get the white line fever pumping.
-OBJ and the Browns have put Cleveland on the map, so there’s no better time to jump on the bandwagon.

 What do you think?